- Slideshow: Top Problems in Your Mouth

 Other signs and symptoms of bad breath include

 - unpleasant or sour taste or changes in taste,

 - coating on the tongue.

-How is bad breath treated?
+What are treatment options and home remedies for bad breath?
 What can be done to prevent bad breath?

 Treatment of bad breath depends on the cause.

 - Brush and floss teeth regularly.
 Remember to brush the tongue, too.
 This can help with bad breath caused by foods a person has eaten.

 - See a dentist regularly to ensure dentures or braces are properly fitted and cleaned.

 Keep the mouth moist by drinking water and chewing sugarless gum or sugar-free hard candy to stimulate the production of saliva.
 Mouthwash may temporarily mask bad breath odors, but it may not treat the underlying cause.